deepika-verma-12/dsw-well-to-well-correlation/docs/tutorial.md

 3. **Workspace Verification**
-   Ensure that the provided synthetic Excel logging files (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) are visible within your local `data/` directory.
-The analysis notebooks are hardcoded to ingest inputs directly from this relative path.
+   Ensure that the provided synthetic Excel logging files (e.g., `All-J5 .xlsx`, `All-J7A.xlsx`) are located within the local `data/` directory.
+The analysis notebooks are configured to read input data directly from this relative path.

 ---

-## 🚀 Phase 2: Running Alignment Computations
+## Phase 2: Running Alignment Computations

-With the environment configured, you can execute any structural matching profile in the workspace by following these steps:
+Once the environment is configured, the notebooks can be executed within the workspace by following these steps:

 1. **Launch Workspace**
    Launch your local Jupyter workspace (`jupyter notebook`) or open the repository directory within your preferred IDE.